 The essential requirements for the formation of an LLP are as follows:

 - There is a requirement of at least two partners (designated partners), either a natural person or any other legal entity, and at least one of them should be a resident of India.

-2) A registered office in India.
+- There should be a registered office in India.

-- PAN card acts as a primary ID proof.
+- PAN card acts as a primary ID proof

 - Residence Proof of Partners